 You’ll still be taxed in retirement, even if you aren’t making money from a job, on the following (these are the most common):

 - Social Security income

 - IRA and 401(k) withdrawals

 - Investment income

 - Gains if you sell your home

-Obviously, if you stick to a Roth IRA, you’ll be home-free, tax-wise, in that category.
+Obviously, if you stick to a Roth IRA, you’re home-free, tax-wise.
 Therein lies the benefit of the Roth IRA.

 Ready to start investing for the future?
 Check out Benzinga’s breakdown of a brokerage account vs. an IRA account.